CarInsurance.com Insights

 Yes.
 When determining premiums, car insurance companies typically consider the type of car you drive, its cost, potential repair costs and theft.
 Additionally, they assess safety features, potential damage to another car during an accident and luxury model features.

 According to our data, drivers of a small Toyota Corolla can estimate an average annual premium of $2,771.
-Comparatively, drivers of a midsize Honda Accord have an average annual premium of $2,804, a difference of $33.
-Drivers of a full-size Hyundai Sonata can see an increase of nearly $300 with an average annual premium of $3,097 for full coverage car insurance.
+Compared with drivers of a midsize Honda Accord, drivers of a midsize Honda Accord have an average annual premium of $2,804, a difference of $33.
+Drivers of a full-size Nissan Altima can see an increase of about $300, with an average annual premium of $3,114 for full coverage car insurance (liability plus collision and comprehensive coverage).

 Cheapest small sedans to insure